madoke/jungle.madoke.org/content/blog/test-input-combinations-jest/index.md

 ## A practical example

-Let's imagine that we have the following callback `computeIngredients(cake, vegan): Ingredient[]` which returns the list of ingredients required to make a cake, supporting both vegan and non vegan recipes.
-We want to implement a business rule that requires `PeanutButter` to always be in the list of ingredients regardles of the cake or wether its vegan.
+Let's imagine that we have the following callback `computeIngredients(cake, vegan): Ingredient[]` which returns the list of ingredients required to make a cake, supporting both vegan and non-vegan recipes.
+We want to implement a business rule that requires `PeanutButter` to always be in the list of ingredients regardless of the cake or whether its vegan.
 Given that we only support `ChocolateCake` and `OrangeCake` for now, it would be fairly simple to cover all test cases:

 ```javascript
 describe("Compute Ingredients", () => {